 Life cycle assessment (LCA) for ChemCyclingTM

-Mechanical recycling remains the preferred recycling solution if ecologically most beneficial, technologically possible, and economically attractive.
+Mechanical recycling remains the preferred recycling solution if proven to be ecologically most beneficial, technologically possible, and economically feasible.
 However, there are also plastic waste streams that are not suitable for mechanical recycling.
 An example are mixed plastic waste fractions, consisting of various plastic types, which will not be sorted further for mechanical recycling due to economic reasons.
 This means that they are most likely incinerated, and the resulting energy is used to generate steam or electricity.
 In this case, chemical recycling is the better option.
 Chemical recycling complements mechanical recycling and can be a more sustainable solution than incineration or landfill of plastic waste.
 It thus contributes to a circular economy and the responsible use of resources.